MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/tutorial-template.md

 Take the tutorial sample in drawer and load it in to the instrument.
 Find feature X and measure the dimensions.
 Perform operation Y and catalog results.
 What can be concluded from this data?

-Video embedded with video tag:
+Video embedded with video tag, width set to 100%:

 <video width="100%" controls>
   <source src="../assets/video/raman-display-flip.MOV" type="video/mp4">